yjbanov/tasteful/README.md

 - The widget extends `TastefulWidget<int>` to declare what type is used to hold the state information.
 In this simple case, it's just an `int`.
-- The widget overrides the `createInitialState()` method that initializes the state to zero.
+- The widget overrides the `createData()` method that initializes the state to zero.
 - The body of the `build` method uses `context.state` to read and display the value, and update it in the `onPressed` callback.